GuillemMV/GuillemMV/README.md

-- 👋 Hi, I’m @GuillemMV
+- 👋 Hi, I’m @GuillemMV and im a DAM student.
 - 🌱 I’m currently learning Bash Scriting, Python3, GNULinux...
 - 📫 How to reach me: